jqin020/Emsemble-Deep-RL-for-UC-problems/README.md

 # Emsemble-Deep-RL-for-UC-problems
-These are the experimental setup and dataset for paper "An Optimization Method Assisted Ensemble Deep Reinforcement Learning Algorithm to Solve Unit Commitment Problems"
+These are the experimental setup and dataset for paper "An Optimization Method-Assisted Ensemble Deep Reinforcement Learning Algorithm to Accelerate Unit Commitment Solutions"